RogerShenAU/ionic-login/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) 3.5 projects with login.
+This is a starter template for [Ionic](http://ionicframework.com/docs/) 3 with server-side authorisation.

 ![ionic starter app screenshot](login-screenshot.png)